Skip to main content

 To whitelist sandbox traffic in your network, you can retrieve the public IP addresses used by Blaxel.

 You can expose specific non-reserved ports when creating a new sandbox by using the ports parameter.
-This allows you to access these ports from outside the sandbox, typically to create a preview URL on them.
+This allows you to access these ports from outside the sandbox via the sandbox API.

 import { SandboxInstance } from "@blaxel/core";